singer-io/tap-shopify/README.md

    The `shop` is your Shopify shop which will be the value `test_shop` in the string `https://test_shop.myshopify.com`

    The `request_timeout` is the timeout for the requests.
 Default: 300 seconds

+   The `end_date` specifies the date at which the tap will stop pulling data (for those resources that support this).
+Default: current date & time.

 4. Run the Tap in Discovery Mode